Jared284/security-portfolio/labs/03-cloud-security-monitoring/07-reflections-and-improvements/README.md

 - host-level Linux authentication telemetry
 - AWS control-plane activity captured through CloudTrail

+More specifically, the cloud-side coverage now includes detection and alerting for both security group ingress rule additions and removals, which makes the control-plane monitoring story more complete than a single one-off event.

 That is a meaningful step up from a simple AWS setup exercise.

 At the same time, the project is still unfinished, and that matters.
-The next phase is to expand the number and quality of detections so the final lab shows broader cloud detection engineering depth rather than just two validated signal paths.
+The next phase is to expand the number and quality of detections so the final lab shows broader cloud detection engineering depth rather than just a small set of validated signal paths.